 Central to every contactless mobile action is a little microchip and radio antenna conducting the tap-and-go operation that is near field communication (NFC).
 NFC encryption technology is transforming the way users access information, make payments, and share data across devices.

 NFC is a system of contactless communication that enables data sharing between devices like smartphones, tablets, and laptops.
 With NFC, a user can gesture their phone towards an enabled device and share information without manually establishing a connection.
-With its speed and convenience, technology has already become mainstream.
+With its speed and convenience, the technology has already become mainstream.

 It’s easy to assume that NFC operation is an extension of Wi-Fi or Bluetooth technology.
-All three systems support wireless communication and data transfer, but NFC operates using electromagnetic fields, whereas Wi-Fi and Bluetooth use radio transmissions.
+All three systems support wireless communication and data transfer, but NFC operates using electromagnetic fields whereas Wi-Fi and Bluetooth use radio transmissions.

 While mobile payments may be the easiest way to understand NFC, the technology can be applied to more than tap-and-go purchases.

 NFC introduces a more complex environment for interactive marketing.
 With NFC, marketers can target consumers more efficiently by collecting real-time data to deliver personalized content.
 This technology will make it easier to evaluate and promote loyalty programs and eliminate the need to collect multiple rewards cards.
 Passive hosts are already starting to pop up on advertisements, signs, and merchandise.

 The real estate market is a prime example of how NFC can dramatically improve customer engagement.
 Including NFC tags on real estate, signs or listings can benefit a buyer in a number of ways.
 Obviously, an agent can provide details about the property, but they can also offer photos, floorplans, virtual tours, and other listings based on the buyer’s desired criteria.
 This method of communication has the potential to create in-depth and valuable connections between brands and their mobile consumers.